 It is far easier to think first about the outcome than to think in terms of steps to get there.

-You want to think of the supporting action steps and decisions that need to be made in order to get to the destination.
+You want to think of the supporting action steps and decisions you need to make in order to get to the destination.

-Now i don’t want you to think of the minutia – I’m just talking about broad strokes what are the things that need to get done.
+Now, I don’t want you to think of the minutia – I’m just talking about broad strokes and what are the things to do.

 A great project management tool to use to track all of this is Trello.
 It’s free to use and also just simple to use.

-It’s based on a card system and it’s set up the exact way that you should be thinking when it comes to a project – goal – objectives and tasks.
+It’s based on a card system and it’s set up the exact way when it comes to a project – goal – objectives and tasks.

 It allows for collaboration and my favourite automation that will just make your life a whole lot easier.
 If you are interested in Trello check it out here: CLICK HERE